 I’ve written about riding in North Wales before here, but the weather this weekend reduced us to just short blasts around points of interest such as Stwlan Dam.

-The Stwlan Dam climb is on a road closed to cars, we had to lift our bikes over the gate and then go through the kissing-gate.
-This road leads up to a dam way up in the hills above the village of Tanygrisiau.
-The dam feeds into the lake next to the village which runs a power station.
-You can just about see the dam from the main road if you’re at the right angle but it’s generally hidden.
+The Stwlan Dam climb is on a road closed to cars.
+We lifted our bikes over the gate and then went through the kissing-gate.
+The road is used by the odd car from the electricity company but that is the only traffic you will meet.
+This road leads up to the dam way up in the hills above the village of Tanygrisiau.
+The dam feeds water from the lake at the top down to the lake by the village which runs a power station.
+You can just about see the foreboding dam arches from the main road if you’re at the right angle but can be surprisingly well hidden.

 We started the Stwlan Dam climb on a rise which ended up lasting half a mile and averaging 9%.
 I set off quickly but ended up settling into a rhythm.
-At the first little zig zag, I looked back and Hannah was still in sight.
-As I rounded the corner though, I wouldn’t see her again for a little while.
-Rounding this corner gave me the first proper sight of the dam.
-The tall dark arches gave it an imposing feel, almost Lord of the Rings-esque.
+It’s a touch longer than you first think!
+At the first little zig-zag, I looked back and my ride partner was still in sight below.
+As I rounded the next corner, I wouldn’t see her again for a while.
+This corner gave me the first proper sight of the dam itself.
+The tall dark arches gave it an imposing feel, almost like something Lord of the Rings-esque.